EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sebastian.
 From rstan derived R packages are subject to copyleft, i.e. are forced to use the GPL.
 Can we/do we want to change that and give people a choice to not use the GPL?

+Sebastian.
+Compilers.
+Consideration of gcc 4.8.x (C++11 complete, less C++14 support) as the minimal compiler.
+This is the standard compiler in RHEL7 which is used in many cluster installations.

 * __Developer name.
 Short description.__

 Betancourt.
 Python examples for WiMLDS workshop.
 Mid July work for everyone?